 Flickr repository setup

-Location: Settings > Site administration > Plugins > Repositories > Manage repositories
+Location: Administration > Site administration > Plugins > Repositories > Manage repositories

 This page lets a site administrator configure access to a Flickr repository.